PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Results

 \subsection{Influence of different modalities}

 To explore the influence of each of the separate components of our multimodal model on the prediction accuracy, we performed an ablation study for each of the four predictive tasks.
 For each task, we report the best performing model in terms of the aforementioned evaluation criteria as well as the hyperparameters used in Tables~\ref{tab:up5},~\ref{tab:up2},~\ref{tabledown5},~\ref{tab:down2}.
+The tables also include the results for the random baseline models.
 The reported evaluation metrics include precision, recall, F1-score and overall accuracy on the test set.
 Given the class imbalance in our dataset, we pay special attention to the F1-score for positive class, weighted F1-score, the positive class precision as well as the recall rate.
 Positive class precision has practical significance because if a trading strategy is built upon the model predictions, higher precision indicates higher confidence which may be useful information when executing a buy or sell signal.
 While a positive class recall rate means that the proposed trading strategy would capture as many buy signals as possible, thus resulting in a lower opportunity cost for missing out.

+Overall, the performance of the proposed models is higher than the random baselines.
+We also we observe a better performance by the Fusion models, compared to the individual modality models, on the tasks related to upward price prediction compared to the TA SVM models, thus confirming the importance of incorporating Twitter content.
+For the Task Up 5\%, (Table~\ref{tab:up5}), the Fusion model (sequential) shows a higher positive class F1-score as well as a higher overall accuracy compared to the models based on individual modalities.